charlesrouge/UpperSnakeRiver_reservoirs_WBM/code/README.md

-# UpperSnakeRiver_reservoirs_WBM
+# UpperSnakeRiver_reservoirs_WBM: code README

-This repository contains data and code corresponding to the paper "Coordination and Control: Limits in Standard Representations of Multi-Reservoir Operations in Hydrological Modeling" by Charles Rougé, Patrick M. Reed, Danielle S. Grogan, Shan Zuidema, Alexander Prusevich, Stanley Glidden, Jonathan R. Lamontagne, and Richard B. Lammers
+This directory contains the code used to generate the figure.
+It contains the following files:

-The code uses the results from the experiment described in Section 3 of the paper to draw Figures 5 to 10 as in the paper.
+1) Paper_figures_main.sh

-Repository overview:
+This is the main Bash executable, calling it from this directory produces Figures 5 to 10 from the paper.

-=> Folder "code" contains the code to generate the figures from the paper.
-It has its own readme that details the files it contains.
-To generate figures, please follow these steps:
+IMPORTANT: the code contains all the options enabling one to look at results across all five reservoirs described in the paper's Table 2: for this, just comment the lines at the end that clean the "figures/USRB_all" directory.
+The code is also purposefully geared to enable anyone to generate their own figures by changing the period they are interested in.

-1) download the whole repository
+2) analyze.py
-2) open a (Linux) terminal and navigate to the "code" directory
+This is the main Python routine that (1) calls.
+It gathers the all the necessary data to generate the figures.
+It then calls (3)

-3) type "sh Paper_figures_main.sh" to generate all figures (PNG format).
-They will be stored in a "figures" directory created in the main directory.
+3) plotter_morris.py

-=> Folder "data" contains 3 sub-folders (each have their own readme for details on how to read the data):
+This is what produces the figures.

-1) Sub-folder "WBM_results_extracted" contains results from all 400 members of the ensemble of simulation described in the paper.
-Since each simulation could generate as much as 4GB of data, only the data immediately useful for figure generation has been uploaded here.
+4) util.py
-2) Sub-folder "Morris_indices" lists the results from using the SALib python library on the data from "WBM_results_extracted"
+This Python programme contains auxiliary functions that (2) and (3) need.

-3) Sub-folder "reservoirs" lists the data on the reservoirs that are the main focus of this paper, including historical data used to generate the figures.
+5) problem.txt

-Licensed under the GNU Lesser General Public License.
+This text file contains the reservoir rule variables described in Section 2 of the paper.
+This information is used for plotting these variables on the Figures with the correct name.